jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - How to simulate something closing into a fault?
 	- Maybe sequencer?
 - What if we have LOV on CB3 and system reconfigures, but then there's a fault on G?
 Both sectionalizers would see fault current, but SEC 2 would lock out before SEC 1 or REC 2. - we don't want this.
 How do we fix?
-- Is timer better to use than directional tie, to account for more outage scenarios probably?

 Notes:
 - Regarding Directional Ties, customer could instead choose to coordinate with different tie timings